tausif40/bharat-works-admin/README.md

 # 🚀 Project Name

-A modern frontend application built with [your tech stack here – e.g., React, Next.js, TypeScript, Tailwind CSS].
+A modern frontend application built with [your tech stack here – e.g., Next.js, TypeScript, Tailwind CSS, Shadcn UI].
 This project is designed to [briefly describe what your project does].

 ## ✨ Features